Tools and functionality to support a systems biology approach to understanding interactions in bioenergy-relevant microbial communities

 Functionality and Tools

-- Provides a way to upload third-party annotations like EC and KEGG into KBase
+- Import Annotations From Staging: Provides a way to upload third-party annotations like EC and KEGG into KBase.
+(Released)

-- Compare and contrast the metabolic annotations from multiple sources
+- Compare Metabolic Annotations: Compare and contrast the metabolic annotations from multiple sources.
+(Released)

-- Generate a consensus annotation by combining multiple annotation sources
+- Merge Metabolic Annotations: Generate a consensus annotation by combining multiple annotation sources.
+(Released)

 Probabilistic Annotation and Ensemble Metabolic Modeling

-Given multiple multiple annotation sources: 1) calculate reaction probabilities, 2) propagate reaction probabilities into metabolic modeling, and 3) condense results of probabilistic modeling to actionable insights. (still in development)
+Given multiple multiple annotation sources: 1) calculate reaction probabilities, 2) propagate reaction probabilities into metabolic modeling, and 3) condense results of probabilistic modeling to actionable insights. (in Development)